E-backtesting: E-backtesting risk measures

-where the process $\bm{\lambda}=(\lambda_t)_{t\in [T]}$ is chosen such that $\lambda_t$ is a function of $(L_{s-1},r_s,z_s)_{s\in[t]}$ and takes values in $[0,1]$ for $t\in [T]$.\footnote{More generally, we may allow $\lambda_t$ to be $\mathcal{F}_{t-1}$-measurable instead of $\sigma((L_{s-1},r_s,z_s)_{s\in [t]})$-measurable, but this adds no further methodological value.} Suppose that $e$ is a {one-sided e-statistic} for $(\rho,\phi):\M\to \R\times \R^{d-1}$.
 We have by definition that $X_t$ is an e-variable conditional on $\mathcal F_{t-1}$ under $H_0$ for all $t\in [T]$.
 As suggested by \cite{VovkWang2020}, the only admissible (or unwasteful) way to combine these e-variables is through the martingale function \eqref{eq:mtg}; see also the universal representation result in Proposition 3 of \cite{WaudbySmithRamdas2020}.
 The e-process in \eqref{eq:mtg} may be interpreted as the payoffs of a betting strategy against the null hypothesis $H_0$ as in \cite{ShaferVovk2019}.
-In this betting game, the initial capital is $M_0=1$ and all the money is invested at each step.
+In this betting game, the initial capital is $M_0=1$ and all the money is invested at each step, split between a random payoff $X_t$ and a fixed payoff $1$.
 The payoff per capital at each step is $1-\lambda_t+\lambda_t X_t$ for $t\in [T]$.
-As a result, the player earns money at step $t$ if $X_t>1$.
-In this sense, we call the process $\bm{\lambda}$ in \eqref{eq:mtg} a \emph{betting process}.
+As a result, the player earns money at step $t$ if $X_t>1$, meaning that there is some evidence against the null hypothesis, which is the interpretation of an e-value larger than $1$.
+In this sense, we call the process $\bm{\lambda}$ in \eqref{eq:mtg} a \emph{betting process} (see step (iii) in Section \ref{sec:R2-2}).
 In particular, $\lambda_t<1$ can be interpreted as keeping part of one's money in the pocket, and $\lambda_t=0$ means one does not bet at all in this step.
 The following theorem follows from Ville's well-known inequality \citep{Ville1939}, indicating that $(M_t(\bm{\lambda}))_{t\in \{0,\dots,T\} }$ in \eqref{eq:mtg} is a non-negative supermartingale, so in particular an e-process under the null hypothesis in \eqref{eq:H0b}. \begin{theorem} Suppose that $e$ is a {one-sided e-statistic} for $(\rho,\phi):\M\to \R\times \R^{d-1}$.
 Under $H_0$ in \eqref{eq:H0b}, $(M_t(\bm{\lambda}))_{t\in \{0,\dots,T\}}$ in \eqref{eq:mtg} is a non-negative supermartingale with $M_0=1$, and for each $\alpha \in (0,1)$,

 \end{theorem}